Emergent Spacetime and Cosmic Inflation: Locally conformal cosymplectic manifolds

 are globally defined on $M$.
 Moreover a Hamiltonian vector field is globally defined, i.e. $X_H = X_{H_\alpha}$, as was indicated in Eq. \eq{glue-lham}.
 Hence we have a basic line bundle $L$ over $M$ and a Hamiltonian $H$ as a cross-section of $L$ (a ``twisted Hamiltonian") instead of a simple function.
 Therefore $(M, \omega)$ is an LCS manifold that can be considered as a natural phase space of Hamiltonian dynamical systems, more general than the symplectic manifolds.

-As we explained in Sec.
+As discussed in Sec.
 2, the realization of emergent geometry is intrinsically local too.
 The emergent geometry is constructed by gluing local Darboux charts and their local Poisson algebras.
 Therefore the construction of an LCS manifold as a generalized phase space for particle dynamics should also be applied to the emergent geometry.
-Therefore it is helpful to briefly review infinitesimal automorphisms of an LCS manifold $(M, \Omega, b)$.
+Therefore we will briefly review infinitesimal automorphisms of an LCS manifold $(M, \Omega, b)$.
 The infinitesimal automorphism (IA) will be denoted by $\mathfrak{A}_\Omega$.
-Let $C^\infty (M)$ denote the associative algebra of smooth functions on $M$ and $f: M \to \mathbb{R}$ be such a globally defined function.
+Let $C^\infty (M)$ denote the associative algebra of smooth functions on $M$ and $f: M \to \mathbb{R}$ be a globally defined function.
 The Hamiltonian vector field $X_f$ of $f \in C^\infty (M)$ with respect to the LCS form $\Omega$ is defined by

 As we observed above, there is a well-defined line bundle $L$ over $M$ in which local functions $f_\alpha \equiv e^{-\sigma_\alpha} f$ on a patch $U_\alpha \subset M$ correspond to sections of $L \to U_\alpha$.
 If we take the Lee form on $U_\alpha$ as $b|_{U_\alpha} = d\sigma_\alpha$, Eq. \eq{ham-vec} refers to the usual (local) Hamiltonian vector field $X_{f_\alpha}= X_f$ defined by